abhirajparthan/-Wordpress-Docker-Nginx-Revers-Proxy-phpMyAdmin-Installation-with-Docker-Compose/README.md

 ~~~

 -----
-Then, Open your web browser and visit the domain name on the nginx configuration 'abhiraj.ga' and you will be redirected to the WordPress installation.
+Then, Open your web browser and visit your domain name on the nginx configuration (my domain is Abhiraj.ga ) and you will be redirected to the WordPress installation.
 Like this.

 ![Screenshot from 2022-04-11 14-45-57](https://user-images.githubusercontent.com/103326353/162706518-79a3efcf-4300-4b00-9555-e5204d16e1d2.png)

 -----
-Also you can check the PHPMyAdmin connection using your domain name with port http://abhiraj.ga:8000.
+Also you can check the PHPMyAdmin connection using your domain name with port like this http://abhiraj.ga:8000.
 Here we didn't create a reverse proxy for phpMyadmin, If you want you can set up this same as Nginx conf that I have made in the 5 the step.

 ![Screenshot from 2022-04-11 15-14-49](https://user-images.githubusercontent.com/103326353/162712534-91bf3a72-8c02-4142-b29e-d8c028087538.png)